Free Fillable Forms e-File FAQs

-How is this method different from choosing a Free File tax software program?
+How is it different from choosing a Free File tax software program?

 There are no income limitations.
 Therefore, if you don't qualify for one of the Free File software products, you can use State Fillable Forms to file your resident return online.

-There are certain limitations that will prevent the e-filing of the return, but you can still complete the return online, print it and mail it into the Virginia Department of Taxation.
+There are certain limitations that will prevent the e-filing of the return, but you can still complete the return online in order to print and mail it into the Virginia Department of Taxation.
 See "What are the qualifications to use State Fillable Forms for Virginia?" under in this section of the FAQs for details.